-The Forest Hills Auxiliary of the Jamaica Hospital held the Forest fills Auxiliary of the Jamaica Hospital neighted annual meeting at the home of Mrs. Niels F. Holch, the retiring president, 125 Ascan Avenue, on Nov.
-6. The following officers were elected: Mrs. Frederick M. Waterbury, president; Mrs. Niels F. Holch, first vice-president; Mrs. R. Dierck, second vice-president; Mrs. R. E. Renaud, recording secretary; Mrs. G. H. Wicke, treasurer, and Mrs. H. N. Vermilye, corresponding secretary.
+The Forest Hills Auxiliary of the Jamaica Hospital held the annual meeting at the home of Mrs. Niels F. Holch, the retiring president, 125 Ascan Avenue, on Nov.
+6. The following officers were elected: Mrs. Frederick M. Waterbury, president; Mrs. Niels F. Holch, first vice-president; Mrs. R. Dierck, second vice-president; Mrs. R. E. Renaud, recording secretary; Mrs. G. H. Wicke, treasurer, and Mrs. H. N. Vermilve, corresponding secretary.
 The chairman H. N. Vermilye, corresponding secretary.
 The chairman of the hospital visiting committee is Mrs. Lyman Beecher Stowe; chairman of hospitality is Mrs. Burns Mantle; chairman of publicity is Mrs. Beatrice D'Emo.
 Members of the advisory board are Mrs. Donald G. Clark, Mrs. Albert Sheppard, Mrs. Harry Hardinge and Mrs. Augustine J. Wilson.

-The new president is taking hold with enthusiasm and announces that the auxiliary will have a busy winter, and that the executive board will meet once a month. quota for Forest Hills for the Jamaica Hospital building fund was \$16,500, of which all but \$4,000 has been raised during the presidency of Mrs. Holch.
+The new president is taking hold with enthusiasm and The new president is taking hold with enthusiasm and announces that the auxiliary will have a busy winter, and that the executive board will meet once a month.
+The quota for Forest Hills for the Jamaica Hospital building fund was \$16,500, of which all but \$4,000 has been raised during the presidency of Mrs. Holch.
 It is the determination of the new officers to raise the rest of the quota.

 The new hospital is receiving praise from the medical profession as well as from patients.
 Latest and best equipment has been installed in every department.
 The maternity suite, toward which the money from Forest Hills went, is receiving most favorable comment from every visitor.
 A cordial invitation is extended to Forest Hills people to visit and inspect the hospital, which is located within two miles of the Square.
+Because of its location and excited within two miles of the Square.
 Because of its location and equipment, it is no longer necessary for Forest Hills people to go a greater distance to find a thoroughly modern hospital.
 All who wish to contribute to this institution should mail checks to Mrs. George H. Wicke, 19 Markwood Road.